tsphoenix/Batch_SD/README.md

 # Cleaning User profile and scripting tedious tasks

 **Commands, parameters and paths are case insensitive.
-Generally used unix lower case style.**
+In general used unix lower case style.**

 **Scripts requirig elevated privileges have _prv suffix.**